-February, 2012.
-This white paper provides an unbiased review of Kiva Systems and the solutions that the company brings to the material handling market.
-The article provides an overview of the company, the solutions that have been developed, and the customers that have invested into Kiva's applications.
-Our intent is to help your company better understand if the Kiva Systems solutions may provide a good fit for your distribution operation.
-MWPVL International has reviewed this article with Kiva Systems to ensure its factual accuracy.
+This white paper provides an unbiased review of Kiva Systems (prior to the Amazon acquisition) and the solutions that the company brought to the material handling market.
+The article provides an overview of Kiva, the solutions that have been developed, and the customers that invested into Kiva's applications prior to the company’s acquisition.
+Our intent is to help your company better understand if this type of solution may provide a good fit for your distribution operation.
+MWPVL International reviewed this article with Kiva Systems to ensure its factual accuracy.
 Any opinions expressed within this article are strictly those of the author.

 Kiva Systems - Company Background

 Headquartered in Woburn, Massachusetts, Kiva Systems was founded in January, 2003, by Mick Mountz who is the CEO of the firm.
 Mick is an MIT engineering graduate (1987) and a Harvard MBA (1996).
 He started his career with CIM Systems as a manufacturing engineer and later joined Apple Computer for 4 years.
 In 1999, Mick joined Webvan which was an on-line grocery home delivery distribution company that served customers in seven U.S. markets: Chicago, Los Angeles, San Francisco, Orange County, San Diego, Seattle and Portland, OR.
 Unfortunately, the complexity of Webvan's automated material handling equipment and the resulting high cost of order fulfillment ultimately led to the company filing for chapter 11 bankruptcy in July, 2001.
 But it was at Webvan that Mick earned an appreciation of the challenges of material handling and distribution operations which subsequently led to the founding of Kiva Systems.